ayushmenon/netflix-clone/README.md

 In this project I cloned the front-end of Netflix using React, populating the view with data fetched from the TMDB API.

 This project has the additional functionality that when you click on a movie its trailer will open and begin playing.
+To do so, I made use of the react-youtube package, however some movies do not have their trailers readily available so no trailer will laod for these movies.